yeetpan/SkillBridgeCRMSprint1/README.md

 ##  Compilation Instructions

-To compile the project from the command line, follow this order:
+To compile the project from the command line, follow this order:(Or Usage of IDEs such as IntelliJ , only App is required to run (assuming jConnector and DB schema is created ))

 ### 1. Compile DB Connection Utility
 ```